Snow White and the Seven Dwarfs

 Who is fairest? tell me who?”

-And the glass answered, “You, Queen, are the fairest in the land” But Snow-White grew more and more beautiful; and when she was seven years old, she was as bright as the day, and fairer than the queen herself.
+And the glass answered, “You, Queen, are the fairest in the land” But Snow-White grew more and more beautiful; and when she was eighteen years old, she was as bright as the day, and fairer than the queen herself.
 Then the glass one day answered queen, when she went to consult it as usual—

 “You, Queen, may beauteous be,